-The Monotube Tabulation Sheet, completed by the signal designer, and the "Standard Monotube Signal Structure Data Table", and the Structures CADD cell table completed by the structures designer will be included in the plans.
-These are the only plan sheets required for Monotube assemblies which meet the Department's Standard and are included on the Qualified Products List.
-The structures data table may be placed on a signal plan sheet, if space permits.
-Monotube assemblies which do not meet the mast arm standard will require a special design.
+Monotube assemblies require a special design.
 The Structures Design Engineer will provide all design details for a special design to be included in the plans.
 For a special design, place a note in the plans stating "Shop drawings will be required."